Ask the Vet About Heartworm

 If I give heartworm pills every month, why do I still have to test every year?

 Most owners are surprised to learn that our dogs get infected all the time, and the heartworm pills that you give once a month kill the larvae already present.
 Because of this, if your dog vomits up a pill while they are out of your sight, or if they don’t chew the pill enough, or if you simply forget to give the pill one month, then they are not protected.
 And once the larvae reach the worm stage, heartworm pills will no longer be able to kill them.
-Although it is important to continue giving the pills every month to get rid of any new larvae, the only way to detect them is by testing every year.
+Although it is important to continue giving the pills every month to get rid of any new larvae produced by the infection, the only way to detect adult worms is by testing every year.

 What should I do if I miss a dose one month?